Last Site Update: 01 February 2012 | Latest Version: 2.4.0

 The first thing you probably want to do in order to code in PyDev is getting its code.

-Pre-requisites: Eclipse SDK 3.6.0, Git and Java 5.0 (note that other versions of those should work too but details may differ a bit)
+Pre-requisites: Latest Eclipse SDK (get from: https://download.eclipse.org/eclipse/downloads/), Git and Java 17 (note that other versions of those may work too but details may differ a bit and there may be compilation errors that need to be manually fixed).

-Before getting the code, there's an important step you need to make: Change your java 'compiler compliance-level' to 5.0.
-To do this, go to window > preferences > Java > compiler and change that setting from 1.4 to 5.0.
+Before getting the code, there's an important step you need to make: Change your java 'compiler compliance-level' to 17.
+To do this, go to window > preferences > Java > compiler and change that setting to 17.

 Repository

-Get the code with Git from https://github.com/aptana/Pydev (ideally, fork it at github, create your own branch at the forked repository -- usually based in the development branch -- and later send a pull request on github so that the code can be merged back).
+Get the code with Git from https://github.com/fabioz/Pydev (ideally, fork it at github, create your own branch at the forked repository -- usually based in the master branch -- and later send a pull request on github so that the code can be merged back).
 Later, if you want to provide some other feature/bugfix, a new branch should be created again.

-Then, in Eclipse, go to: File > Import > Existing projects into workspace and point it to the root of the repository you just downloaded.
+Then, in Eclipse, go to: File > Import > Existing projects into workspace and point it to the root of the repository you just downloaded (after importing, you may want to close the 2 mylyn-related projects if you don't have Mylyn locally).

 Configuring the environment after getting the code

-Important: Before doing any changes to the code it's important to note that you should create a new branch for doing code changes.
-See: http://book.git-scm.com/3_basic_branching_and_merging.html and also http://nvie.com/git-model for details on creating and using branches.
+Important: Before doing any changes to the code it's important to note that you should create a new branch (usually based on the master branch) for doing code changes.
+See: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging for details on creating and using branches.

-• The head does not compile in git -- if you believe that is the case, send an e-mail to the pydev-code list at sourceforge to know what's happening.
+Note that if the head does not compile in git, send an e-mail to the pydev-code list at sourceforge to know what's happening.

 Where to start?